jlastro/jlastro.github.io-10/_pages/home.md

 </div>
 <br/>

-### About me

-I am a physicist working in the field of quantum mechanics and quantum electrodynamics.
-I received my undergraduate degree in physics from the Massachusetts Institute of Technology (MIT) in 1939 and went on to earn my PhD from Princeton University in 1942.
-After completing my doctoral studies, I worked on the Manhattan Project, where I helped develop the first atomic bombs.
 After the war, I returned to academia, holding teaching and research positions at Cornell and now at the California Institute of Technology.